DdIiVvYyAaMm/Drive-2-Survive/README.md

 Sentiment Analysis of F1 Tweets for the 2021-22 Season

-The Analysis.pdf contains the Questions formed for analysis and an indepth analysis of them with inferences.
+The F1 Tweets with Races Sentiment Analysis.pdf contains the Questions formed for analysis and an indepth analysis of them with inferences.

 The src has
 1. Data, and